 Although this is not Amsterdam, bikes play a significant part in everyone’s lifestyle.

-Update: A new rental bike scheme has been put in place and by the end of summer 2016 in Vancouver, BC there will be 1.500 bicycles and 150 stations.
+Update: A new rental bike scheme has been put in place as of the end of summer 2016 in Vancouver, BC.
 You can learn more about Mobi and the service here.

 If you are planning on moving to Vancouver anytime soon, do not miss out on the celebrations.

-48. What to do if you have just arrived?
+48. What to do if you have just moved to Vancouver?

-We had no idea of what we needed to organise when we first arrived and more so how long will it take us.
+We had no idea of what we needed to organise when we first arrived and how long it would take us.

-49. Do not make the mistake and don’t send your money directly between accounts.
+49. Do not make a mistake, and don’t send your money directly between accounts after moving to Vancouver.

-We heard of so many people making the mistake of transferring their money from home account directly to brand new Canadian account and we can’t stress enough how big of a mistake it is.
+We heard of so many people making the mistake of transferring their money from their home account directly to a brand new Canadian account, and we can’t stress enough how big of a mistake it is.

 We have learned the lesson the hard way, where banks charge you massive fees you will never get back.

-For this reason, we have put together a Money Transfer Guide so please read and save and never pay those fees again.
-And as we mentioned sign up with CurrencyFair here and get your first transfer for FREE
+For this reason, we have put together a Money Transfer Guide, so please read and save and never pay those fees again.
+And as we mentioned, sign up with CurrencyFair here and get your first five transfers for FREE.

 Moving guides, blogs and Facebook groups will become your best friend when moving to Vancouver.

-If you are planning your move, or just arrived make sure to read guides and connect with other people doing the same as you.
-To help you, we have set up Moving To Vancouver Group so please feel free to join us here.
+If you are planning your move or just arrived, make sure to read guides and connect with other people doing the same as you.
+To help you, we have set up the Moving To Vancouver Group, so please feel free to join us here.

-We do value and appreciate every single opinion, and we do hope that your time here will be one of the best experiences.
+We value and appreciate every single opinion, and we hope that your time here will be one of the best experiences.